Documentation Index

 6. Select Administrator and click [OK].

-• After the completion of the agent installation, delete the account or change the privileges of the account back to Standard user.
+• After the completion of the agent installation, delete the account or change the permissions of the account back to Standard user.

 End backup process and delete related directory